Engaging your teams in the context of the recovery

 • Achievable

-• Realistic
+• Realists

-For more information on how to define your goals in detail using the SMART method, read this article .
+For more information on how to define your goals in detail using the SMART method, read this article.

-4 – Encourage autonomy and taking initiative
+4 - Encouraging autonomy and initiative

 The more initiative employees take, the more successful your company becomes.
 Employees are the best placed people in the company to propose relevant solutions.
 Their daily experience of the processes in place and their participation in the various projects give them the necessary perspective to be a source of proposals.
 Regardless of their hierarchical level, it is important to encourage everyone to take initiatives.

-4 reasons to encourage taking initiative :
+4 reasons to encourage initiative:

-• Push for creativity
+• Encouraging creativity

 • Engage everyone